m4mallu/multi-channel-forward-bot/README.md

 /start - Start Message
 /help - Help Message

-/send - Send the replied message to the default channel(As a eply to any telegram message) /view - View the deault channel
+/send - Send the replied message to the default channel(As a reply to any telegram message) /view - View the deault channel
 /channel1 - Set channel 1 as default forwaring channel (Optional) /channel2 - Set channel 2 as default forwaring channel (Optional)